Identity Support Plans - Tools to Support Schools in Planning, Safety, and Educational Equity for Gender Diverse Students

 All public schools in California are required to offer Identity Support Plans (IDSP) for LGBTQ+ students in elementary, middle, and high school.
 In accordance with this policy, the Pacific Southwest Center collaborated with a group of school mental health specialists to develop a set of tools to aid districts in making educational spaces safe and supportive for ALL students, regardless of gender, sexual orientation, gender identity, or expression.

-This webpage is a listing of the two sets of Identity Support Plan tools that are available for school personnel use.
-Listed below is the IDSP tool and accompanying “Explainer” document for elementary schools, and an IDSP and associated “Explainer” document for middle and high schools.
+This webpage houses the two sets of Identity Support Plan tools that are available for school personnel use: one for elementary school students and one for middle and high school students.

 Identity Support Plan for Elementary- A Tool to Support Elementary Schools in Planning, Safety, and Educational Equity for Gender Diverse Students